Protecting Land along Marsh Creek, Contra Costa County’s Most Undisturbed Creek

 The Ginochio Schwendel Ranch is a distinctive and biodiverse landscape, containing unusual dacite volcanic habitat that, thanks to its unique geology, can support numerous rare and native species.

 We need to raise $1.455 million to acquire and protect the Ginochio Schwendel Ranch by December of this year.
-Please help us save 98 more acres of land within the Marsh Creek watershed and donate today!
+Please help us save this key 98-acre parcel within the Marsh Creek watershed and donate today!

 MAKE A GIFT